Abiodunjimoh/Hosting-Static-website/README.md

 1.**Upload Your Website Files**
 - Go to the S3 Console
-- Select the bucket: mystaticwerj25
+- create and select Select the bucket: mystaticwerj25
 - download static code file from (https://drive.google.com/drive/folders/1gz9Cm2KBy2TZkdIIpXYX-_qM_ytpkvWI?usp=drive_link)
 - upload the filr by draging all selected file to the bucket
 - Add your website files (e.g. index.html, style.css, etc.)